CCurl/c3/README.md

-# c3 - A minimal Forth-like VM written in C.
+# c3 - A minimal Forth VM written in C.

-The goals for this project are as follows:
+The goals for c3 are as follows:
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To provide as much flexibility to the programmer as possible.
 - To be able to run on both Windows and Linux (and Apple).